paradoxicalguy/compiler-v2/README.md

 ---

 ## blog:
-i wrote this blog explaining how to make your own compilers, it might be same as what you see here changes have been made since
+i wrote this blog explaining how to make your own compiler, it might be same as what you see here - changes have been made since

 https://rasmalai123.medium.com/compiler-b9a614f9ef7b